At LinguaLift we are all eternal learners and we always keep our eyes open for new apps, platforms and methods of learning foreign languages.

 What is says on the tin!
 You may already have some grasp of the language or decided to just go wild and base on a paper phrasebook.
 Yes you will still encounter words or phrases that you are not sure how to pronounce to be understood.
 Perhaps you had this experience in a restaurant: when asking for the simplest meal and had to repeat the so-diligently-learned Italian phrase three times.
 Still the only thing you achieved was the look of bewilderment and confusion on the waiter’s face.
 They said the phrase back to you and the only thing that you had wrong was the stress.

 You can prevent these embarrassing and frustrating moments with (How to) Pronounce.
 It supports only a few basic languages now, but in a very clever move it offers four of them in two varieties, so you have two options for: English, Spanish, Portuguese and French, plus Russian and Italian.
-If you feel bored you can just have a laugh comparing pronunciations of different varieties or teach yourself a Quebecois accent ;-)
+If you feel bored and are a language geek (like all of our blog readers 🤔 )you can just listen and marvel at the differences between language varieties.

 Have you come across any cool language learning apps?
 Let us know on Twitter!